Keep up to date

 Suspension and Brakes

 The firm suspension was free of unwanted clunks or knocks, even over the numerous speed bumps and potholes we encountered.
+The geometry has been tweaked with the new steering rack was fitted.

 The braking was even and trouble-free throughout the day, there was a little sticking when we first set off, due to a lack of recent use.